pronamic/wp-pronamic-pay/readme.txt

 == Description ==

-Pronamic Pay is the best plugin available to accept payments through iDEAL in WordPress. iDEAL is the most popular payment method in the Netherlands, so if you want to start with e-commerce in the Dutch market: you’ll need iDEAL.
+Pronamic Pay is the best plugin available to accept payments through iDEAL, Bancontact, Sofort and credit cards in WordPress. iDEAL is the most popular payment method in the Netherlands, so if you want to start with e-commerce in the Dutch market: you’ll need iDEAL.
 The plugin supports the Bancontact payment method too, which is commonly used in Belgium.
-With over 100,000 downloads, the plugin has proven itself as a reliable WordPress solution to use for your payments.
+With over 175,000 downloads, the plugin has proven itself as a reliable WordPress solution to use for your payments.

 = Key Benefits =

+*   Supports a wide variety of payment providers.
+*   Seamless integration with popular e-commerce and form builder plugins.
+*   Automatically updates payment status of orders in WordPress.
-*   Quickly add and edit payment provider configurations.
+*   Easily manage (multiple) payment provider configurations.
-*   Easily execute required iDEAL tests with custom amounts.
-*   Automatic status updates in WordPress of webshop orders.
 *   Continually updated to support the latest e-commerce plugins.
 *   Built-in generation of required security certificates.
 *   Works with all popular WordPress e-commerce plugins.
 *   Easily switch between different payment providers.
-*   Reliable payment solution, with over 100,000 downloads.
+*   Reliable payment solution, with over 175,000 downloads.

 = Support WordPress e-commerce plugins =